 Are you tired?
 Worn out?
 Burned out on religion?
 Come to me.
 Get away with me and you’ll recover your life.
 I’ll show you how to take a real rest.
 Walk with me and work with me—watch how I do it.
 Learn the unforced rhythms of grace.
 I won’t lay anything heavy or ill-fitting on you.
 Keep company with me and you’ll learn to live freely and lightly.

 – Matthew 11:28-30, The Message.

-The opti-mystics of our lineage are the keepers of this happy news, reflecting the upside-down message of God’s kin-dom — turning traditional religious subjects and objects inside-out.
+The opti-mystics of our lineage are the keepers of this happy news, of resistance flowing from renewal, new creativity emerging from the other side of chaos.
+This synergy reflects the upside-down message of God’s kin-dom — turning traditional religious subjects and objects inside-out.

 Rather than abasing and aggrandizing ourselves in one fell swoop, seeing ourselves (by the dim light of our own stumbling virtues) as ‘wise’ and in a position to give Jesus something he doesn’t already have, what if we take our union with Christ seriously, and allow ourselves to receive?

 - What ‘gold’ are we willing to enrich us?